ferrants/traverse-container-documentation/Readme.md

 | `uaid`      | Any unknown advertising ID.
 Use this value if you are uncertain which type you are receiving.<sup id="a1">[1](#f1)</sup> | No |
 | `uaidHash`  | Use this if you meet the criteria above, your ID has been hashed, and you do not know which algorithm was used. | No |

-<sub><b id="f1">1</b> Our container automatically handles the normalization and hashing of potentially sensitive fields.
+<sub><b id="f1">1</b> The Container automatically handles the normalization and hashing of potentially sensitive fields.
 You may set these hashes manually using the following the naming convention: {parameter name}{hash type}{original character casing}.
 E.g. `emailMd5Upper`, `waidSha1Lower`, etc. If you choose to do this, we require both Md5 and Sha1 hashes for both upper and lower-case input values. [↩](#a1)</sub>

 Example
 -------

-Include our tag, and initialize with your user data:
+Load the container and initialize with some user data:

 ```
 <script src="http(s)://static.traversedlp.com/v1/container/traverse-container.js?clientId=YOUR-CLIENT-ID-HERE" type="text/javascript"></script>